frida/frida-website/_docs/android.md

 ## Setting up your Android device

 Before you start, you will need to root your device in case you haven't done so already.
-Also note that most of our testing has involved Android 4.4, and while we do support 4.2 all the way through 6.0, there's for now limited support for ART and we would recommend that you start out with a Dalvik-powered ARM device or emulator for the time being.
+It is technically also possible to use Frida without rooting your device, for example by repackaging the app to include frida-gadget, or using a debugger to accomplish the same.
+But, for this introduction we're going to focus on the simplest case: a rooted device.

+Also note that most of our recent testing has been taking place on a Nexus 5X running Android 8.1.0.
+Older and newer ROMs may work, but if you're running into basic issues like Frida crashing the system when launching an app, this is due to ROM-specific quirks.
+We cannot test on all possible devices, so we count on your help to improve on this.
+However if you're just starting out with Frida it is strongly recommended to go with a Nexus device with factory software, or an official 8.x emulator image for arm or arm64. (x86 may work too but has gone through significantly less testing.)

 You will also need the `adb` tool from the Android SDK.